 New Refuse Rate Adopted

-The public will have at least 45 days to protest the recommended rates put forward by the Controller’s Office (Refuse Rates Administrator) and will also be able to provide feedback to the Refuse Rate Board.
-At the final meeting of the Refuse Rate Board, all protests will be counted and the Board will hold a final vote to adopt new refuse rates.
+From early June, 2023, the public will have at least 45 days to file a formal state-level (Prop 218) protest of the recommended rates put forward by the Controller’s Office (Refuse Rates Administrator) and will also be able to provide feedback to the Refuse Rate Board.
+At the July 24th meeting of the Refuse Rate Board, all protests will be counted.
+The Board may hold a final vote to adopt new refuse rates at that meeting, or at the next meeting as needed.

 New Refuse Rate Implemented